MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/service.md

 ### Get a template

-A template retrieved from this endpoint can be populated with data at runtime [using the templatng SDKs](sdk.md).
+A template retrieved from this endpoint can be populated with data at runtime [using the templating SDKs](sdk.md).

 > `HTTP GET https://templates.adaptivecards.io/[TEMPLATE-PATH]`